Avatar crew touch down in Wellington

+Hollywood heavyweight James Cameron is among 54 Avatar crew granted permission to arrive back in New Zealand today to resume work on the $1 billion movie sequels.

-The Avatar film crew have touched down in Wellington through a little-known loophole which allows foreigners through New Zealand's closed borders.
+The film crew touched down in Wellington through a little-known loophole which allows foreigners through New Zealand's closed borders.

 Last week Economic Development Minister Phil Twyford revealed there was a category for border exemptions for foreigners deemed essential to a project of "significant economic value".